Step 2.2 Comparing Exposure Doses to Health Guidelines (Observed Effect Levels)

 Once the site-specific exposure doses have been estimated, they are compared to human health guidelines, such as ATSDR’s minimal risk levels (MRLs).
 If the estimated dose for a chemical is at or above the health guideline, then the exposure will be further evaluated.

 The health assessor must keep in mind what health guidelines are and what they are not.

-An environmental guideline is a level (concentration) of a chemical in air, soil, or water that is considered safe for human contact.
+An environmental guideline or comparison value is a level (concentration) of a chemical in air, soil, or water that is considered safe for human contact.
 A health guideline is the dose (amount) of the chemical entering the human body that is not expected to cause harm.

 - Page last reviewed: May 31, 2016

 - Page last updated: May 31, 2016